 Here’s how shape influences layout:

-By working with your room’s natural architecture—not against it—you can create a layout that feels intentional and cohesive.
+Open-plan spaces need clear visual separation between different functional zones.
+By working with your room’s natural architecture, not against it, you can produce a layout that feels intentional and cohesive, a core principle of effective Space Planning.

 How to Plan the Layout for Your Living Room?